masthead Home

 Euro and other currency symbols

 All CastleType alphabetic fonts include the relatively new euro currency symbol (as shown at right), which represents the standard currency in 17 European Union member countries.
 It is in the standard Unicode position (hex: 20AC) but is duplicated in the position of the 'currency' symbol (hex: 00A4) for the convenience of those who do not have Unicode-savvy applications.
-Most CastleType fonts also include symbols for cent, dollar, pound sterling, and yen.
+Most alphabetic CastleType fonts also include symbols for cent (¢), dollar ($), pound sterling (£), and yen (¥).
 Some CastleType fonts include smaller, oldstyle symbols for dollar and cent.

-Check the other icons on the font page under Glyph Coverage to determine whether a font contains other codepages, or click on the Glyph Chart link to view the complete set of glyphs.
+Check the other icons on the font page under Glyph Coverage to determine whether a font contains other codepages, or click on the Glyphs link to view the complete set of glyphs.

 Return to previous page